woct0rdho/transformers-qwen3-moe-fused/README.md

 # Qwen3 MoE Fused

 **Update:** Transformers 5 is released and it supports fused MoE kernels.
 Things in this repo are being upstreamed to packages such as Transformers, PEFT, Unsloth.
 This repo mainly supports Transformers 4.
+See https://github.com/woct0rdho/transformers5-qwen3.5-recipe for an example in Transformers 5.

 The Qwen3 MoE model (and all other MoE models) in HF Transformers is notoriously slow, because it uses a [for loop](https://github.com/huggingface/transformers/blob/bdf5fb70aa11782cce22027d76879f71f4e41c1e/src/transformers/models/qwen3_moe/modular_qwen3_moe.py#L103) to access the experts.
 The purpose of this repo is to fine-tune Qwen3-30B-A3B on a single GPU with 24 or even 16 GB VRAM and achieve high throughput.
 The implementation is compatible with the HF Transformers ecosystem, such as LoRA, bitsandbytes (bnb) 4-bit quantization, GGUF, and Unsloth.
 See [`example_train_30b_a3b_unsloth.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/example_train_30b_a3b_unsloth.py) for the usage.